 To be clear, the Autoimmune Protocol is not a cure for autoimmune disease.
 There is currently no cure for any autoimmune disease.
 Rather, AIP is a system of diet and lifestyle factors you can utilize in tandem with conventional medicine to help alleviate your symptoms, improve your bloodwork, reduce inflammation and help reduce your risk of developing another autoimmune disease.

-Autoimmune Protocol (AIP) Elimination Phase
+Autoimmune Protocol Elimination Phase

 The Autoimmune Protocol was developed by Dr. Sarah Ballantyne, and is based on the Paleo diet, with a few additional restrictions specific to autoimmune disease sufferers.
 It begins with an elimination phase, in which you eliminate all dietary triggers that could potentially be fueling inflammation and aggravating autoimmune symptoms.
-During the elimination phase, you will avoid foods that increase intestinal permeability (aka cause leaky gut), drive up inflammation and promote the production of auto-antibodies (immune proteins that mistakenly attack your own tissues).
+During the AIP elimination phase, you will avoid foods that increase intestinal permeability (aka cause leaky gut), drive up inflammation and promote the production of auto-antibodies (immune proteins that mistakenly attack your own tissues).
 In addition to eliminating certain pro-inflammatory foods, you will incorporate more anti-inflammatory, nutrient-dense foods into your diet.
 These foods can help heal leaky gut, improve vitamin and mineral deficiencies, and reduce inflammation.

-Foods to Avoid on the AIP
+Foods to avoid on the AIP diet

 - Grains and pseudo-grains.